 Our curated list of the best hikes for your Seattle summer.

-The Pacific Northwest is well known for its salmon-filled lakes, towering evergreens and snow-packed mountains, so when the sun finally comes out and the rain comes to a halt for summer, it’s time to take advantage of the beautiful scenery that surrounds Seattle!
+The Pacific Northwest is well known for its salmon-filled lakes, towering evergreens and snow-packed mountains, so as the sun finally comes out and the rain comes to a halt for summer, it’s time to take advantage of the beautiful scenery that surrounds Seattle!
 There are endless hikes and trails to choose from, so here are some of our favorites:

 This popular hike is great for all ages ranging from toddlers to seniors.
 Names for the way the trail snakes up the mountain, Rattlesnake Ledge is 2 miles each way and offers spectacular views of the Snoqualmie Region.
 If you’re feeling adventurous and want to continue your journey, continue out to East Peak, which is 2.4 miles away, or the ridge traverse to Snoqualmie Park, which is 8.3 miles away.
 Rattlesnake Ledge is very popular so be sure to plan for a small amount of traffic and lots of fellow hikers if it’s a nice day.
 Lastly, sitting at the bottom of the hike, Rattlesnake Lake is a beautiful place to bring the family or some friends for a nice “beach” day.
 Don’t forget sunscreen and snacks!